Hola! fellow travelers. Ever been to Madrid? No? Find out what to do in 3 days in Madrid Spain, or more.

 We will explore some of the best things to do to make the most of your time in 3 days in Madrid.

-The streets themselves are breathtaking in Madrid.
+The streets themselves are breathtaking.
 Between the beautiful parks and the large amounts of priceless European art, there are plenty of locations to see there.

 Let’s look at some of the places you should not miss.
-You can also get a City Pass for Madrid and thus explore more for less money.
+You can also get a City Pass3 and thus explore more for less money.

 This massive building features a staggering 3,418 rooms.
 While it is considered the official home of the Spanish Royal Family while they are in Madrid, it is only used for State Ceremonies.
 This is a great place to visit day or night.

 Located in the heart of Madrid, the Prado museum is the main Spanish national art museum.
 It is considered to have the best collection of Spanish art and features work dating back to the 12th century.